Fell-Arms/full-tilt-data/README.md

 ## Features

+- ✅ **Separate pages** for viewing users and adding new users
+- ✅ **Navigation** between different views
-- ✅ Create new users with form validation
+- ✅ Create new users with comprehensive form validation
 - ✅ View all users in a responsive table
-- ✅ Real-time updates when adding users
+- ✅ Real-time updates and success feedback
 - ✅ TypeScript interfaces shared between frontend and backend
 - ✅ Fully containerized with Docker
 - ✅ In-memory data storage
 - ✅ Form validation and error handling
-- ✅ Responsive design
+- ✅ Responsive design with modern UI

 ## Tech Stack

 ### Frontend
 - **React 18** with TypeScript
+- **React Router** for navigation and routing
 - **Vite** for build tooling
 - **Axios** for API calls
-- **CSS3** with modern styling
+- **CSS3** with modern styling and responsive design

 ### Backend
 - **Express.js** with TypeScript